cmeiklejohn/shipitdudemouse/README.md

 Ancient Celtic soothsayers often spoke of a great ship that would come, bearing Patrick Ewing.
 That ship has come and gone, and now it is time for you to make your own damn ship.
 Like Noah.
 Yeah, I probably should have riffed on Noah instead.

+Clearly, building a "ship it" culture in your organization is critical.
+But process is meaningless without tools.
+This is where [shipitdudemouse](https://github.com/cmeiklejohn/shipitdudemouse) comes in.

 ## What is a dudemouse?

 It's a fucking dudemouse.

 ## Authors